awcodify/sysctl-theme/docs/layouts.md

 ---
 layout: docs
 title: Layout Options
-description: Learn about the different layout options available in Sysctl Theme
+description: Learn about the different layout options available in Arsxy Theme
 permalink: /docs/layouts/
 ---

 # Layout Options

-Sysctl Theme comes with several pre-designed layout options to help you create a variety of page types for your Jekyll site.
+Arsxy Theme comes with several pre-designed layout options to help you create a variety of page types for your Jekyll site.
 Each layout has been carefully designed to address specific content presentation needs.

 ## Available Layouts